Dr. Nicholas Reeves

 - Teaching Assistant, Manhattan School of Music (2006–2007)

-- Organizer, Interpreting Orthodox Sacred Choral Music: A Master Class in Choral Conducting and a Choral Workshop with Vladimir Gorbik (2012)
+- Organizer, Interpreting Orthodox Sacred Choral Music: A Master Class in Choral Conducting and a Choral Workshop with Vladimir Gorbik (2012 and 2013)

 - Producer, Orient, featuring the St. Vladimir's Chorale (2012)